Body

 All of them require a conversation between the nervous system, the surrounding environment and the mind.
 Self energy from Internal Family Systems therapy (IFS) is a really nice example of being in the green.

-It is particularly important to recognise the collective element of this – people who are systemically oppressed are often stuck in fight, flight or freeze; having their reality completely shut down or being in the constant stress of having to change themselves to fit the dominant narrative.
+It is particularly important to recognise the collective element of this.
+People who are systemically oppressed are often stuck in fight, flight or freeze; having their reality completely shut down or being in the constant stress of having to change themselves to fit the dominant narrative.

 The diagram has been inspired and informed by polyvagal theory, which you can read more about here.
 The NeuroAffective Relational Model (NARM) is really good for working with the nervous system and you can read an introductory overview here.

-What this model depicts: The goal of my teaching
+The goal of my teaching

-Problems it addresses: Spiritual narcissism and having fixed ideas of what each person’s spiritual path should look like
+Spiritual narcissism and having fixed ideas of what each person’s spiritual path should look like

-Body – Connecting with the body is about learning to be present regardless of the content of experience
+Body: Connecting with the body is about learning to be present regardless of the content of experience

-Heart – Connecting with the heart is about learning to be open to a wider range of emotions
+Heart: Connecting with the heart is about learning to be open to a wider range of emotions

-Mind – Connecting with the mind is about learning to see the emptiness of all perceptions
+Mind: Connecting with the mind is about learning to see the emptiness of all perceptions

-A more narcissistic shape of experience would be wider at the top and thinner at the bottom; controlling, reified, closed and dissociated.
 Often when people talk about self in Buddhism, a lot of what they are referring to are selfish, narcissistic traits, which tend to be the ones that feel unpleasant, rather than other types of self (e.g. Self energy in IFS).

 This approach to awakening is partially about creating a critical mass of people who are present in their life in a more honest, embodied and alive way, because it creates a collective experience with more joy, truth and love in it.